cc-archive/vocabulary-legacy/src/patterns/README.md

 ![representation](../assets/icons/pattern.svg)

-Patterns are UI Patterns that fall on the more complex side of the spectrum.
-So for example things like a date picker, a data table, or a visualization.
+Patterns are UI patterns that fall on the more complex side of the spectrum.
 Patterns utilize both elements and tokens.

+## Working with patterns

+Patterns are nothing but Vue components and consequently live in eponymous folders containing `Pattern.vue`, `Pattern.md` and `Pattern.styl` files.

+Patterns import elements and may import other patterns, although ideologically, dependence on other patterns would be minimal.